svank/remove_starfield/docs/source/overview.rst

 ,,,,,,,,,,,,,,,,,,,

-The simplest approach to this "reproject, stack, and reduce" workflow would be reproject all images into arrays the size of the all-sky map (which will be mostly empty pixels outside the image bounds, meaning the memory use will be much larger than just loading the images themselves into memory), and then reducing to build the final map.
-The memory usage of the approach is prohibitive for all but the smallest sets of input images.
+The simplest approach to this "reproject, stack, and reduce" workflow would be to reproject all images into arrays the size of the all-sky map (which will be mostly empty pixels outside the image bounds, meaning the memory use will be much larger than just loading the images themselves into memory), and then reducing to build the final map.
+The memory usage of this approach is prohibitive for all but the smallest sets of input images.
 Instead, the output map is divided into several vertical strips.
 For each strip, this package reprojects all images into arrays the size of the strip, avoiding any